 - Driving or riding despite being too tired to do so safely.

-There are ways motorcyclists can specifically be negligent and cause accidents, such as weaving in and out of traffic, and failing to make themselves visible at night.
+There are ways motorcyclists can specifically be negligent and cause accidents, such as weaving in and out of traffic and failing to make themselves visible at night.
 Drivers can easily miss motorcyclists in traffic or riding beside them, especially after dark.

-Motorcyclists should wear reflective clothing when riding at night and use their high beam when they are not following or meeting another vehicle.
+Motorcyclists should wear reflective clothing when riding at night and use their high beams when they are not following or meeting another vehicle.
 In New Mexico, all riders under the age of 18 are required to wear helmets.
 New Mexico law also requires motorcyclists to either equip their motorcycles with fixed windshields or wear protective eye devices, such as goggles or eye protection affixed to their helmets.